The Fast 800 Christmas Pudding Recipe

 - Cook time:120 mins

-A store bought Christmas pudding often has 40-50g of sugar per serve.
+A store-bought Christmas pudding often has 40-50g of sugar per serve.
 One slice of our pudding has just 20g of sugar.
 While it’s still higher than our usual recipes at The Fast 800, this healthier version won’t leave you feeling sickly sweet and over-stuffed.

 Plus, our take on a Christmas pudding can be enjoyed immediately after steaming – perfect for a last-minute dessert!
+The Fast 800 Programme is getting ready for the festive season with new workouts, celebration recipes and menus, start your 7-day free trial today.

 - 50g cranberries